Sam Houston Bearkats men's basketball: History

+Home Courts

+Due to a lack of funds, it was not until 1924 that the school built the Men's Gymnasium, near the corner of 20th (now Bowers) and Avenue I. Nicknamed the "Cracker Box" Gym, the building was wood framed and lasted until the 1950s.
+Its most famous moment, though, did not involve athletics, but a visit by First Lady Eleanor Roosevelt in 1937.

+After the demolition of the Men's Gym the school built what is referred to as the New Gymnasium or Bearkat Gymnasium (depending on the source), opening in 1956 at the corner of 20th (now Bowers) and Avenue J. This gym had room for 3,000 as well as dormitory space under the seats, and was the team's home for another 20 seasons until the opening of the University Coliseum, now known as the Bernard G. Johnson Coliseum.
+Located at 20th (now Bowers) and Avenue H (now Bobby K. Marks Dr), this arena still serves the university today.
+The second gym has undergone several conversions and is now known as Academic Building Three.

 Postseason appearances

 NCAA Division I Tournament

 The Bearkats have appeared in two NCAA Division I Tournaments.
 Their combined record is 0–2.

 NIT results

 The Bearkats have appeared in two National Invitation Tournament.
-Their combined record is 1–1.
+Their combined record is 1–2.

 CIT results

 The Bearkats have appeared in the CollegeInsider.com Postseason Tournament (CIT) four times.
 Their combined record is 4–4.

 NCAA Division II Tournament

 The Bearkats have appeared in one NCAA Division II tournament.
 Their record is 0–2.

 NAIA Tournament

 The Bearkats have appeared in one NAIA tournament.
 Their record is 1–1.